Stephanie Wants To Give Marginalised Communities A Voice

 What is your name, and what do you do in the Tech Industry?

-My name is Egharevba Stephanie Osasumwen; I’m a Techprenaure.
+My name is Egharevba Stephanie Osasumwen; I’m a Techpreneur.
 Technically, I work in project management and data analytics.
 I am also a Diversity and Inclusion advocate.

 You are a project manager and data analyst.
 How are you able to do both together?
 How do you navigate both roles?